Arvery Love Lagoring

-Arvery Love Umbac Lagoring is a Filipino performer and singer best known for competing in various singing competitions.
-She competed on The Voice Teens Philippines season 3, where she joined Team KZ but was eliminated in the battle rounds.
+Arvery Love Umbac Lagoring (born September 12, 2007) is a Filipino singer best known for competing in various singing competitions.
+She competed on The Voice Teens Philippines season 3 (2024), where she joined Team KZ but was eliminated in the battle rounds.
 She also participated on Tawag ng Tanghalan: The School Showdown, where she finished as the 2nd runner-up.
 She also part of Tawag ng Tanghalan: All-Star Grand Resbak season 2, where she was initially assigned on Team Amihan, before being reinstated and reassigned to Team Alon and Team Alab and make it to grand finale and placed as a top 18 finalist.
+In 2026, Lagoring won the 2nd season of Tawag ng Tanghalan Duets with Christian Tibayan.

 Background

 Arvery Lagoring was born and raised in Basilan, she studied at the Claret School of Lamitan in Basilan.